punarva10/Voyager.ai/README.md

-# What Scene: A 3D landing page for helping travellers create personalised trip itineraries (Using Three.js)
+# Voyager.ai: A 3D landing page for helping travellers create personalised trip itineraries (Using Three.js)

 How to run: <br />